Xinmudotmoe/minecraft_javaupdate_support/.github/ISSUE_TEMPLATE/bug_report.md

  - OtherModName: [If there is a log and there [System Details]. you can not provide this.]

 **Additional context**
 Add any other context about the problem here.
+For example, pictures, videos, descriptions, etc.

-### If you are Chinese, you can use Chinese all the time.
+## If your native language is not English, please also paste your native language text to prevent semantic changes caused by multiple translations.